-Many a time when Windows 10 Update fails, it tries to restore it to the previous version of Windows to give you back a working Windows 10 PC.
+Many a time when Windows Update fails, it tries to restore it to the previous version of Windows to give you back a working Windows 11/10 PC.
 While most of the time it works, sadly if it is either stuck on this screen or is in an endless reboot loop with the message as – ‘Restoring your previous version of Windows‘, it’s almost a nightmare for any Windows user.
 The worst part is restarting windows while it’s restoring can cause a permanent breakdown of the PC.
-What I will always suggest you is to wait for long (maybe 3-4 hours) to see if this sorts itself.
+What I will always suggest is to wait for long (maybe 3-4 hours) to see if this sorts itself.
 Sometimes, the process gets stuck, but it works in the end.
 But if you have already waited long enough, let’s take a look at your options.

 Restoring your previous version of Windows

 We always suggest you have a Bootable USB drive handy for situations like this or at least add Safe Boot in your boot menu as an option.
-You will need a Bootable USB drive for troubleshooting this problem as there is no way to get into the Repair mode from Login.
+You will need a Bootable USB drive for troubleshooting this problem as there is no way to get into Repair mode from Login.

 Now since your PC is stuck in a loop, you will have to power down the PC and then start your PC.
 Hit F11 as soon as the computer powers on.
 This should get you to the Advanced Startup Options menu.
-Once here you can carry these steps out.
-If that does not work for you, you may boot Windows 10 in Safe Mode and then follow our suggestions.
+Once there you can carry these steps out.
+If that does not work for you, you may boot Windows in Safe Mode and then follow our suggestions.

 Boot into Recovery environment